ozzie-lam/rebyte-docs/knowledge/quick-start.md

 ## Step 3: Use Your Knowledge

-* You can search knowledge in the **search box** and hit enter.
+* You can search knowledge in the **search box** and hit ENTER.

 <figure><img src="../images/use-knowledge-1.png" alt=""></figure>

 <figure><img src="../images/use-knowledge-2.png" alt=""><figcaption>Search Results</figcaption></figure>

-Or you can use the knowledge in your **agent**.
+Or you can use the knowledge in your **agent**(shown in Step 4).

 ## Step 4: Use Knowledge in Agent

-* Use "Search Knowledge" actions and choose the knowledge you want to use.
+* Use "Search Knowledge" action and choose the knowledge you want to use.

 <figure><img src="../images/use-knowledge-3.png" alt=""><figcaption>Search Results</figcaption></figure>

-* You can fill in the query to the knowledge search and set the number of results.
+* You can fill in the query to the knowledge search and set the number of query results you'd like to have.

 <figure><img src="../images/use-knowledge-4.png" alt=""></figure>

-* The results are basically the same as searching in the "Knowledge" page
+* The results are the same as searching in the "Knowledge" page